Pinus aristata: Cultivation

-Rocky Mountain bristlecone the most common of the bristlecone pines in cultivation.
+Rocky Mountain bristlecone is the most common of the bristlecone pines in cultivation.
 It is a very attractive slow-growing small tree suitable for small gardens in cold climates.
 It was brought into cultivation by Parry at the Arnold Arboretum soon after he collected the materials for its scientific description in 1861.
 It has been cultivated since at least 1863 in the United Kingdom, but is a rarely planted tree there.
 In gardens it will range from 8–20 ft high and 10–15 ft wide.
 However, due to its slow growth rare it is rare to see one taller than 10 m in landscaping.
 It requires a well drained soil, one that is rocky and poor in organic material being particularly suitable.
 They also tolerate alkaline soils.

 Trees are tolerant of windy conditions, but will show evidence damage from the wind.
 They have an extreme resistance to cold, being hardy in USDA zones 3–7.
 They can be encouraged to grow more quickly with supplemental water, but overwatering resulting in deformed growth or death is a frequent problem in landscaping.
 The Colorado bristlecone is quite flammable and is also susceptible to air pollution.
 Though symmetrical and bushy when young, as the trees grow they become more open in structure and irregular in shape.